opensecuritycontroller/community/development/osgi/osgi-dev.md

 >Note: Only **runtime** dependencies that are not compatible with OSGi should be added to this bundle.

-`osc-uber\bnd.bnd` is a bundle that contains not only its own Java classes, but also those from dependencies selected to `bnd.bnd` from `pom.xml`.
+To add dependenceis in the OSC uber bundle you will need to modify the file `osc-uber\bnd.bnd`.
+This file contains not only its own Java classes, but also those from dependencies selected to `bnd.bnd` from `pom.xml`.

 If you want to include resources based on `pom.xml` to your bundle, you must first include that line in your `bnd.bnd` file: